2014 Hall of Fame Election

 BBWAA Voting

 The results of the 2014 Hall of Fame Election were announced on January 8, 2014.
 571 votes were cast and 429 votes were needed to be elected.
 Three players were elected, all on their first try: Greg Maddux, Tom Glavine and Frank Thomas.
-A fourth, Craig Biggio, fell only two votes short in what was one of the strongest ballots ever, following last year's failure to elect anyone on the so-called "steroid ballot".
+A fourth, Craig Biggio, fell only two votes short in what was one of the strongest ballots ever, following the previous year's failure to elect anyone on the so-called "steroid ballot".

 It was the first time three players were elected since the 1999 Hall of Fame Election, and the third time that three players were elected on their first try since the original Hall of Fame class, back in 1936.
 The fallout from the 2000s PED scandal continued, with Barry Bonds, Roger Clemens, Mark McGwire and Sammy Sosa finishing well back, and Rafael Palmeiro dropping off the ballot altogether.
 Also falling off the ballot was P Jack Morris, whose 15-year window of eligibility ended with his total slightly above 60%.